aristocratos/bpytop/README.md

 #* Sets if 24-bit truecolor should be used, will convert 24-bit colors to 256 color (6x6x6 color cube) if false.
 truecolor=True

 #* Manually set which boxes to show.
-Available values are "cpu mem net proc", seperate values with whitespace.
+Available values are "cpu mem net proc", separate values with whitespace.
 shown_boxes="cpu mem net proc"

 #* Update time in milliseconds, increases automatically if set below internal loops processing time, recommended 2000 ms or above for better sample times for graphs.